EQIP Prescribed Grazing: Practice 528 Guide

 | 3,000-acre ranch | $10/ac | $30,000/yr | 5 years | $150,000 |

-These payments come in addition to whatever fencing and water development you're doing.
+These payments come in addition to fencing and water development.
 A ranch that gets $80,000 in fencing through EQIP and $12,000/year in prescribed grazing payments is receiving $140,000 in total program value over a 5-year contract.

 NRCS doesn't fund fence for the sake of fence.
-They fund fence that enables better grazing management that addresses resource concerns.
-When your application includes cross-fencing (382) paired with a prescribed grazing plan (528), you're telling NRCS: "This fence isn't just dividing pastures — it's the infrastructure for a management system that improves soil health, water quality, and forage productivity."
-That scores significantly more points in the ranking.
+When your application includes cross-fencing (382) paired with a prescribed grazing plan (528), you're showing that the fence enables a management system that improves soil health, water quality, and forage productivity.
+That scores significantly more ranking points.

 Same principle.
-Off-stream water development (516/533/614) paired with prescribed grazing shows that the new water points will change how cattle use the landscape — better distribution, less riparian damage, improved forage utilization across the operation.
+Off-stream water development (516/533/614) paired with prescribed grazing shows that the new water points will change how cattle use the landscape, better distribution, less riparian damage, improved forage utilization.

-EQIP pays for installing new practices.
-CSP pays you annually for managing conservation practices you already have in place.
+EQIP provides cost-share for installing new practices.
+CSP can pay you annually for managing conservation practices you already have in place.
 Once you complete your EQIP contract with prescribed grazing and infrastructure, you can transition to a CSP contract that pays you for continuing to manage the grazing system.
-This is how ranchers access the most money over time — EQIP builds the system, CSP maintains it.
+EQIP builds the system, CSP maintains it.

-If you're a competent rancher, you're already managing grazing to some degree.
-Prescribed grazing formalizes that management and pays you for it.
-The monitoring requirements (checking utilization, adjusting moves) are things good managers do naturally.
+If you're already managing grazing to some degree, rotating cattle, watching forage conditions, prescribed grazing formalizes that management and pays you for it.
+The monitoring requirements are things good managers already do.

 What NRCS Expects from a Prescribed Grazing Plan

-Your NRCS planner will help you develop the plan, but here's what you'll be committing to:
+Your NRCS planner will help you develop the plan.
+Here's what you'll be committing to:

 Core Requirements